 WHAT TO DO?

 - Remain Calm

-- Instructions will be sent out via UC ALERT
+- Instructions will be sent out via UTICA ALERT

 - Immediately seek shelter nearby, do not evacuate